in28minutes/in28minutes.github.io/_posts/2017-02-02-spring-boot-vs-spring-mvc-vs-spring.md

 ```

-## What else does Spring Framework solve?
+## What else does the Spring Framework solve?

-### Problem 1 : Duplication/Plumbing Code
+### Problem 1: Duplication/Plumbing Code

-Does Spring Framework stop with Dependency Injection?
-No. It builds on the core concept of Dependeny Injection with a number of Spring Modules
+Does the Spring Framework stop with Dependency Injection?
+No It builds on the core concept of dependency injection with a number of spring modules.

 - Spring JDBC
 - Spring MVC